 Solicitor Advocates are a relatively new breed of lawyer.
 Solicitors first acquired rights of audience in the higher courts in 1994, but it was not until after Lord Carter of Cole's review of publicly funded legal services in 2006 that things began to change.
 We can now offer a full advocacy service and attend court for you, for a set one-off fee agreed at outset.

 There are numberous factors to take into account when offering legal services however our typical pricing (shown below) should help assist you to get an idea of what fee you'd be expected to pay for some specific services that we can provide to you.
-You will be able to purchase one-off Pay As You Go (PAYG) legal services at any time with prices starting at just £250 for a specific, agreed legal service to be performed by us.
+You will be able to purchase one-off Pay As You Go (PAYG) legal services at any time with prices starting at just £250 plus VAT for a specific, agreed legal service to be performed by us.
 On occasion we may be able to offer a Conditional Fee Arrangement (CFA) meaning there would be no cost to you for utilising our legal services (for that case).
+Alternatively, for the best chance of success, you may instruct us to deal with the whole case from start to finish.

 If you have individual loans both secured and non-secured, hire purchase agreements or running credit agreements (credit and store cards) of up to £25,000, which were taken out before 6 April 2007, then it is likely that some of the agreements cannot be legally enforced by the creditor.Read More